liwitte/liwitte.github.io/index.md

 ## About Me

-I am Lily Witte, a second-year undergraduate student at Indiana University - Bloomington.
-I am studying computer science and I plan to graduate Spring of 2027.
+I am Lily Witte, a second-year undergraduate student at Indiana University - Bloomington in computer science and I plan to graduate in Spring of 2027.
+I am a student-athlete at IU; I am on the Women's Swimming and Diving Team.
+I am traveling and competing at the Olympic Trials this summer in Knoxville, TN.
 Email: liwitte@iu.edu

 ## About My Mentor